Banner Image

 Leonardo da Vinci devised a 'smoke jack' that used the hot air from a stove to rotate food in the late 1450's [1] .
 The first steam engine was put to use, not pumping water or grinding wheat, it was used to rotate Döner kebab in 1551 [2].
 In 1748, Benjamin Franklin developed an electrostatic motor, and lo what did it rotate?
 A turkey rotisserie [3].
 The first engines and motors were put to work improving our ability to cook a meal.

-So when you go to a Greek or Turkish restaurant, you would imagine in this modern era that a gyro, weather meat or vegetarian, would be cooked in not one, but three axes.
+So when you go to a Greek or Turkish restaurant, you would imagine in this modern era that a gyro, either meat or vegetarian, would be cooked in not one, but three axes.
 Our forefathers lacked gyroscopic gyro technology, and maybe, just maybe in this chaotic era this is what we need to advance food technology into an age of enlightenment.

 How hard could building a multi-axis rotisserie really be?
 Here is the rough plan: